JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 There are a few issues with this one, but the main one is that unless the spec of the resource changes the controller will not run.
 Therefore, if the above scenario plays out as described, the grant will not be applied and then will also not try again until another unrelated change to the resource spec is made.

 ### Event Triggers to the rescue
-So how can you grant permissions on an object that doesn't (yet) exits?
+So how can you grant permissions on an object that doesn't (yet) exist?
 Well, as far as I know, you cannot.
-But all hope is not lost, because what if we can somehow hook into the lifecycle (create, update, delete) of objects in the database and run our grants at this point in time?
+But all hope is not lost, because what if we can somehow hook into the lifecycle (create, update, delete) of objects in the database and run our grants at this point?
 Luckily Postgres has a mechanism for this, [Event Triggers](https://www.postgresql.org/docs/current/event-trigger-definition.html).

 <div class="md:ml-6 bg-base-300 md:bg-transparent">

 #### What is an event trigger?
-Triggers have long existed on relational databases as a way to hook into DML (Data Manipulation Language) actions such as `INSERT` and `DELETE` on rows in tables for example, however standard triggers are not able to observe DDL (Data Definition Language) events such as `CREATE` and `DROP`.
+Triggers have long existed on relational databases as a way to hook into DML (Data Manipulation Language) actions such as `INSERT` and `DELETE` on rows in tables for example, however, standard triggers are not able to observe DDL (Data Definition Language) events such as `CREATE` and `DROP`.
 Postgres' Event Trigger mechanism though is built to facilitate this and allows for the execution of code at either the beginning or end of one of these commands.
-A function that hooks into these events is able to observe and even reject the action, making them a powerful tool for restricting actions.
+A function that hooks into these events can observe and even reject the action, making them a powerful tool for restricting actions.

 The most common use case for event triggers seems to be for centralised auditing of DDL tracking when, and by whom was a table, view, sequence, etc) created, dropped or modified.
 Another use case discussed online in various places is around restricting the types of objects that can be created, for example blocking the creation of functions, materialised views etc.

 The event trigger function, whether it is invoked at the start or end of the DDL command, is fully involved in the transaction.
 This means that if an exception is raised at any point, the whole transaction will be aborted and rolled back if required.
 </div>

-Hopefully it's becoming clear how we can leverage this in order to achieve the functionality we desire, granting permissions across the board not only on objects that currently exist, but also ones that do not yet.
+Hopefully, it's becoming clear how we can leverage this to achieve the functionality we desire, granting permissions across the board not only on objects that currently exist but also on ones that do not yet.
 To quote a popular maxim, it allows us to "kill two birds with one stone" (only metaphorical birds were harmed, don't worry!).

 #### Defining the event trigger and function
 <custom-element>